Monday, March 10, 2008

 Friday, March 7, 2008

 It is a small to medium sized island, hilly at each end and fairly flat in the middle, largely covered with coconut plantations and natural forest.
-The two main beach areas are quite attractive without being mind-blowing.
-These days there are fairly good concrete roads joining main areas, but dirt tracks are still widespread, a bit of a contrast to my first visit in ‘98 when they were all dirt.
+The beaches are quite attractive without being mind-blowing.
 There is now a good range of accommodation, but overall this is a pretty relaxed island - there seemed to be few longtails, not that many motorcycles, hardly any other vehicles and fewer dogs than normal.
 If I had to compare it I’d say it is similar to Ko Jum and Ko Phayam.
 It is certainly a nice contrast to a lot of big Ko Chang, giving visitors to this area a nice diversion.

 Map from KO MAK. com